The two Cartier family residences transport visitors between past and present through citizen, social and political reflections on timeless issues.

 This home is the only Victorian-era residence open to the public in the Greater Montréal area.

 A Victorian Christmas

-Experience the Magic of the Holidays at the Cartier House!
+Every year in December, experience the Magic of the Holidays at the Cartier House!

 Throughout the year, the Cartier house takes on different hues in keeping with the subjects undertaken in our guided tours.
 Come discover the magic of the holidays during the 19th century by visiting the thematic exhibition A Victorian Christmas at the Cartier’s.